Available 24h

 Description

-Jacob de Gheyn's etching titled “Armoured Halberdier” from 1607 is an important example of late Mannerist engraving art.
-De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe marked by conflicts and wars.
+Jacob de Gheyn's etching titled “The Armed with Halberd” from 1607 is an important example of late Mannerist engraving art.
+De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

 The print is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen,” a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and lives of soldiers of that era.
 The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the evolution of tactical and military practices after the Union of Utrecht in 1579.

 Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse themes allows for an exploration of various aspects of military life of that period, making each print a small historical treasure.
+The fact that they are available in large numbers and cover diverse topics allows for a deeper exploration of various aspects of military life of that period, making each print a small historical treasure.

 The sheet measures mm.
 360x260.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture belongs to the 19th century, marked by the beloved Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture belongs to the 19th century, during which the Biedermeier style was prevalent.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, which emphasized Roman and Greek decorative motifs.

-Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, derived from the Portuguese word “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl—refers to highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-The Renaissance also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often finished with brown stains, featuring cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+During this period, there was also an interest in mythology and antiquity, which influenced the forms of supports and legs, often taking animal shapes.

 The most important aspect of vintage antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photographs.
-We have art appraisers, historians, and experts from around the world at your disposal.
+This is ultimately crucial from the buyer's perspective, as the market is filled with many counterfeits.
+Luxury Products provides a certificate confirming the product's compliance with its actual description and photograph.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details